Lillard scores 51 as Trail Blazers beat Jazz 124-107 - WHIZ News

 Lillard has scored 40 or more points in five of his last six games, averaging 48.8 points over the span.
 It was his fourth straight double-double, a career best.

-When Lillard went to the line to shoot a free throw that gave him 50 points, the crowd at Moda center chanted “MVP!
+When Lillard went to the line to shoot a free throw that gave him 50 points, the crowd at Moda Center chanted “MVP!
 MVP!”
-He made his second free throw before heading to the bench with 2:15 left.
+He then sank his second free throw before heading to the bench with 2:15 left.

 Hassan Whiteside added 17 points and 21 rebounds for the Blazers, who won their fourth straight to match their season high.